 All finalist teams will be paired with a mentor or mentors from industry, a DOE national lab, or DOE.
 Mentors will give competitors insights into technology development and feedback on their plan in preparation for their Pitch Phase activities.
-Competitors are also encouraged to explore the 6 Other Relevant Programs and Opportunities (described in Section 6) during this phase.
+Competitors are also encouraged to explore the 5 Other Relevant Programs and Opportunities (described in Section 6) during this phase.

-8.4 Pitch Phase
+7.4 Pitch Phase

-All finalist student teams will pitch their refined business plans at a national industry event expected to occur toward the end of April 2025.
+All finalist student teams will pitch their refined business plans at an event expected to occur toward the end of April 2025.
 Student teams are expected to present in person at the event.

 All student finalist teams will receive access to informative sessions designed to engage thought leadership on critically important topics for our nation's energy and innovation future.
-No registration or conference fee will be charged to any students or faculty associated with a finalist team to attend, though attendees are required to coordinate and pay for their own travel and lodging expenses.
+No registration will be charged to any students or faculty associated with a finalist team to attend, though attendees are required to coordinate and pay for their own travel and lodging expenses.